cyclaero/clone/README.md

 clone is useful for cloning (thus backing-up) live file systems, and it can also be used in incremental and synchronization mode.

-clone works on FreeBSD and Mac OS X.
+clone works on FreeBSD and macOS.

 clone is very fast, for example, cloning a whole UFS2 file hierarchy on FreeBSD 9.1 of in total 2.3 TBytes of data from one hard disk to another